nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

       DEVICE_TOKEN: 'some-secret'
       WORKFORCE_URL: 'ws://workforce:8070' # referencing the workforce component above
       PACKAGE_MANAGER_PORT: '8060'
-      PACKAGE_MANAGER_URL: 'ws://insert-service-ip-here:8060' # the workers connect back to this address, so it needs to be accessible from casparcg
+      PACKAGE_MANAGER_URL: 'ws://insert-service-ip-here:8060' # the workers connect back to this address, so it needs to be accessible from CasparCG
       # CONCURRENCY: 10 # How many expectation states can be evaluated at the same time
     ports:
       - '8060:8060'